 Stock Awards.
 Generally, the recipient of a stock award will recognize ordinary compensation income at the time the stock is received equal to the excess, if any, of the fair market value of the stock received over any amount paid by the recipient in exchange for the stock.
 If, however, the stock is non-vested when it is received under the 2001 Plan (e.g., if the employee is required to work for a period of time in order to have the right to sell the stock), the recipient generally will not recognize income until the stock becomes vested, at which time the recipient will recognize ordinary compensation income equal to the excess, if any, of the fair market value of the stock on the date it becomes vested over any amount paid by the recipient in exchange for the stock.
-A recipient may, however, file an election with the Internal Revenue Service, within 30 days of his or her receipt of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the excess, if any, of the fair market value of the stock on the date the excess, if any, of the fair market value of the stock award, equal to the excess, if any, of the fair market value of the stock on the date the excess, if any, of the fair market value of the stock on the date the award, equal to the excess, if any, of the fair market value of the stock on the date the award is granted over any amount paid by the recipient in exchange for the stock.
+A recipient may, however, file an election with the Internal Revenue Service, within 30 days of his or her receipt of the stock award, to recognize ordinary compensation income, as of the date the recipient receives the award, equal to the excess, if any, of the fair market value of the stock on the date the award is granted over any amount paid by the recipient in exchange for the stock.